Balchem Particle Engineering Solutions

 What is Particle Engineering?

 Particle engineering is the science of modifying particles into a defined shape, size distribution, and/or composition.
 Particle engineering technologies are often used to enhance the performance of ingredients and/or formulas that have issues such as poor solubility, negative ingredient interactions or bad taste profiles.
-Simply put, by increasing inherent functionality through particle engineering, food and beverage scientists are able to overcome challenges and deliver a higher quality, uniform product.
+Simply put, by increasing inherent functionality through particle engineering, food and beverage scientists are able to overcome challenges and deliver higher quality, uniform product.